Elizium

 Elizium is the third studio album by English gothic rock band Fields of the Nephilim.
-It was released on 24 September 1990 through record label Beggars Banquet.The album peaked at number 22 in the UK albums chart.
-It was the last album Fields of the Nephilim would record with what is regarded as their classic line-up of Carl McCoy, Tony Pettitt, Peter Yates, and Paul and Alexander "Nod" Wright.
+It was released on 24 September 1990 through record label Beggars Banquet.
+The album peaked at number 22 in the UK albums chart.
+It was the last album that Fields of the Nephilim would record with what is regarded as their classic line-up of Carl McCoy, Tony Pettitt, Peter Yates, and Paul and Alexander "Nod" Wright.

 Background

 Using sensational spelling, the album was named after Elysium, a conception of the afterlife that developed over time and was maintained by some Greek religious and philosophical sects and cults.

 The album was produced by Andy Jackson, also known for his work with Pink Floyd.
 The introduction for the third song of the album, "At the Gates of Silent Memory", features spoken lines by Aleister Crowley.
 The lines are excerpts from Crowley's poem "At Sea", recorded in 1920.